arruah/ensocoin/doc/miner.md

 Setting your subversion string (spoofing the user agent)
 --------------------------------------------------------

-To hide that this is a REPLACE_1_PROJNAME_MD node, set the "net.subversionOverride" to a string of your choice, in the bitcoin.conf file or using ./bitcoin-cli:
+To hide that this is a Ensocoin node, set the "net.subversionOverride" to a string of your choice, in the bitcoin.conf file or using ./bitcoin-cli:

 ```sh
  bitcoin-cli set net.subversionOverride="Your Choice Here"